Florida: Alzheimer’s Disease and Related Dementias for Adult Day Care, 3 units (370)Page 3 of 12

 2.4.3 Alternatives to Restraints

 There are many alternatives to the use of physical and chemical restraints.
-Some alternatives practices enhance safety and comfort for all clients, such as increasing staffing levels, removing hazards, providing safe areas for walking, and training staff on how to identify and respond to unmet needs (CANHR, 2025).
+Some alternatives enhance safety and comfort for all residents, such as increasing staffing levels, removing hazards, providing safe areas for walking, and training staff on how to identify and respond to unmet needs (CANHR, 2025).

-Establishing a routine, including a toileting schedule, improves comfort and reduces challenging behaviors.
-Regular exercise, a comfortable place to rest, and establishing a schedule for napping also help.
+Establishing a routine, including a toileting schedule, prevents mad dashes to the bathroom that increase the risk of falls.
+Regular exercise, a comfortable place to rest, and a schedule for napping can also help.
 On a regular basis:

 • Address hunger, thirst, and discomfort.